 This Guidance is due for completion in January 2018 (Funded by the Leche Trust, the Radcliffe Trust and the Bath Preservation Trust World Heritage Site Enhancement Fund)

 The Trustees (who are also directors of the charity for the purposes of the Companies Act) present their Annual Report together with the financial statements of the National Heritage Ironwork Group (NHIG) for the year ended 30 September 2015.

 Following the publication of our Conservation Principles in 2013, NHIG is now endeavouring to produce an illustrated guide to these principles.
-If you can help with this project by supplying suitable images please visit our Current Projects page.
+If you can help with this project by supplying suitable images please visit our Get Involved page.

 2014 – current (Voluntary)

 Under development with City and Guilds, which includes a heritage pathway developed by NHIG, with the intention of it being up and running between August 2014 and August 2015.
 This development was led by the British Artist Blacksmith Association with NHIG having a key role in the steering group.

 April 2015 – March 2018 (Funded by the Dulverton Trust)

 July 2012 – July 2014 (Funded by the Esmée Fairbairn Foundation)

 NHIG was founded by volunteers and continues to be largely run by volunteers but it became clear that in order to underpin the progress made in its early years and office was required; this would become the focal point of the group, handling day to day core activities and administration.
 The funding from the Esmée Fairbairn Foundation was for 2 years; the evaluation report for the project can be downloaded below.
 Since April 2015, we have been fortunate enough to receive funding from the Dulverton Trust to support the running of our office, which has allowed much important work to be completed.Establishment & Staffing of Office - Evaluation Report 31 July 2014 (.pdf)